-A few teachers visiting the class took notice.
-One day, they appeared and removed me from the class to assign me to a “gifted and talented” program.
-My artistic path was cultivated from that period until the end of my high school years.
+A group of teachers visited the class and gossiped about me.
+One day, they appeared and removed me from the class and sent me to a “gifted and talented” program.
+My artistic path was cultivated from that period onward…until I developed my own mind.

 At fifteen, I wrote poetry.
-My love for writing and the visual arts led me to take a film & television course at a trade school, with a career-training program for high school students.
-I was one of five students—all boys.
-I was the only girl, and nobody wanted to make films with me.
+My love for writing and the visual arts led me to take a film & television course at a trade school that had a career-training program for high school students.
+I was one of five students.
+I was the only girl and nobody wanted to make films with me.

 The first things these boys were eager to do was whip out the dolly to do tracking shots and emulate Hollywood movies.
 Meanwhile, I lost myself for hours, immersed in splicing film at the editing table.

 My high school film teacher was a square broadcast guy.
 We argued a lot.
-From the onset of my love affair with filmmaking, I was fiercely independent and fought with those who tried to control my artistic vision.
+From the onset of my love affair with filmmaking, I was fiercely independent and fought with anyone who tried to tell me I couldn’t do something, simply because they didn’t understand my vision.

-Social approval and cultivation of my art were gone, once I developed an independent mind.
-Society loved me when I conformed and created images they could understand.
-But once I developed my own voice, my own style, and created something new—I was treated as disobedient and threatening.
+In the past, society loved me when I conformed and created images they could understand.
+But once I developed an independent mind, my own voice, style, and created something new—I was treated as disobedient and threatening.

 Throughout my filmmaking path, I would meet reminders of the four boys who wouldn’t work with me.
-Those four boys in film schools, those four boys in Hollywood, those four boys in the indie scene, those four boys, who would be investors, would program society with their idea of cool; the four boys would be the judges for film festivals and have the final say on a film’s worthiness.
+Those four boys in film schools, those four boys in Hollywood, those four boys in the indie scene, those four boys who would be investors dictating to society their idea of cool, and the four boys who would be the judges for film festivals and have the final say on my film’s worthiness.

 Like all pioneers, I faced depths of loneliness, knowing the possibility there is not one person that can do what I do.